 Changes to Course Enrollment

-Graduate students may add, drop, or change the grading basis of a course through Friday of the twelfth week of the semester.
-All changes may be made via the TigerHub system.
-Students should consult with their DGS and/or adviser(s) before making changes.
+Normally graduate students may make changes to their course enrollment record through Friday of the twelfth week of the semester.
+Such changes include dropping a course and changing the grading basis of a course (for example, from graded to pass/fail or audit).
+All allowed changes may be made via the TigerHub system up until the deadline for that semester.
+Students should consult with their DGS and/or adviser(s) before making any changes.